updated May 2, 2024

 Prevention of migraine pain and disability

-Migraine, although not exclusive to women,occurs much more frequently in them than men.
-For infrequent headaches,non opiate pain relievers are effective and recommended.
+Migraine, although not exclusive to women, occurs more frequently in them than in men.
+For infrequent headaches, non-prescription pain relievers are effective and recommended.
 But for severe, frequent, or persistent symptoms prevention is recommended to improve quality of life.
-Several oral meds are effective but two new injectable drugs show promise.

 - Fremanezumab-Ajoovy